aouriarte/aouriarte/README.md

 ## 🙋🏻‍♂️ About Me

 * 🌍  I'm based in Lima, Peru.
-* 🧠  I'm currently learning Python.
+* 🧠  I'm currently learning Java.
 * 🤝  I'm open to collaborating on web applications.
 * ⚡  Also I'm Graphic Designer! 🎨